mobiliza/ultra-tiny-lms-challenge/README.md

 ## Criteria

 Since this is a Full-Stack challenge, we will be examinating the logic as well as its design and user experience.
-We value code clarity, so careful naming and unit tests will give you some points.
+We value code clarity.

 We expect a fully responsive solution and we want to evaluate your styling skills (CSS, styled-components, whatever) so if you're going to use a CSS library, customize it a bit.

-It's important that we can run your application with instructions on how to run it and/or deploy it for free somewhere you know.
+It's important that we can run your application with instructions on how to run it.

 After a successful submission we will invite you to a online chat in order to talk about your design choices and how you would develop specific new features on top of what you build.
 Please be ready.